 - This section may be particularly useful for fellowship applications, as it can help demonstrate your experience and fitness for the award.

-- It isn’t used when applying for faculty positions.
+- This isn’t used when applying for faculty positions.

 - You may wish to describe specific technical or laboratory skills, especially if you are applying for a postdoc.